MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-skill.md

 ## Resources

-Bot-to-bot authentication requires that each participating bot has a valid app ID and password.
+For deployed bots, bot-to-bot authentication requires that each participating bot has a valid app ID and password.
+However, you can test skills and skill consumers locally without an app ID and password.

-To be able to test the skill as a user-facing bot, register the skill with Azure.
+To make the skill available to user-facing bots, register the skill with Azure.
 You can use a Bot Channels Registration.
 For more information, see how to [register a bot with Azure Bot Service](../bot-service-quickstart-registration.md).

 ## Application configuration

 Add the skill's app ID and password to the skill's configuration file.

 The _allowed callers_ array can restrict which skill consumers can access the skill.
-Leave this array empty, to accept calls from any skill consumer.
+Add an "*" element, to accept calls from any skill consumer.

+> [!NOTE]
+> If you are testing your skill locally without an app ID and password, neither the skill nor the skill consumer run the code to perform claims validation.

 ### [C#](#tab/cs)